Please check this site prior to the first tourney of the season to ensure you have the latest information at hand.

 By 5pm – All players help clear court area

-After the AAA/AA/A finals on Saturday, everyone heads to Havana Beach for the winners’ presentations, a post-tournament thirst-quencher and a bit of a catch up with the other players.
+After the AAA/AA/A finals on Saturday, presentations will be presented to the winners on the beach.
 Presentations for BBB/BB/B levels will be on the beach on Sunday.

 - Teams will be allowed 5 minutes spiking/serving warm up on their court, make sure you are aware of when you next game is and have warmed up in advance somewhere off the court.